 - Want to build a distinct brand and a loyal customer base.

-- Need to connect with existing sales channels.
-If you already sell on ecommerce platforms or want to use other platforms.
+- Need to connect with existing sales channels on ecommerce platforms.

-- Want to get the most profit and control prices.
-Printful's clear pricing and markup options help you earn more from each sale.
+- Want maximum profit and pricing control - clear base costs and markup options help you earn more per sale.

-- Want to add more ways to earn money and rely less on one platform.
+- Want to diversify income and rely less on a single platform's algorithm.

 Choose Redbubble If You...

-- Want quick market access without a hard setup.
-Redbubble's upload-and-sell method works well for trying out design ideas.
+- Want quick market access without store setup - upload-and-sell works well for testing design ideas.

-- Want to test the print-on-demand waters before building a business.
-Starting with Redbubble is a simple process.
+- Want to test the print-on-demand waters before committing to a business.

 Also Read: